Cherreads

 Mei Ling sat on the edge of the couch, tracing the stitched lines with her fingers, again like earlier.

-She couldn't stop thinking about all that happened this night, the night that brought her here.
-She was tired but could not sleep.
+She couldn't stop thinking about all that happened.
+She was tired but couldn't sleep.

 The streets, the footsteps following her, the men in black, all kept playing in her mind.

 A few hours ago, she had been at The Sentinel Press, surrounded by files and computer screens.
 The newsroom was quiet except for the keyboard clicks and the noises of printers.
 She stayed long after her colleagues left.
-Her focus remained steady despite tiredness.
+She remained focused, despite tiredness.

-Tonight, she was not chasing just any story; she was following the rising mafia activity in District 12.
+Tonight, she wasn't chasing just any story.
+She was following the rising mafia activity in District 12.

 Her assignment was clear: study recent intelligence reports, track patterns in reported crimes, review coded messages from police channels, and spot any new syndicate movements.
 She went over every file multiple times, watching surveillance clips and putting together fragments of conversations from recordings.

-Everything mattered: how a man's coat hung, the angle of a briefcase exchange, or the way someone glanced around before walking away.
+Everything mattered.
+How a man's coat hung, the angle of a briefcase exchange, or the way someone looked around before walking away.

 By the time she packed her bag, it was already late at night.
 The office was dark and silent, and the city outside seemed half-asleep.
 Mei Ling left the building quickly, barely noticing how empty the streets were.